 This issue will consume the majority of time and attention during the first few months of this year and will impact the next 10 years of funding for park and recreation programs.

-Attending the Legislative Forum taking place in Washington, DC on March 19-21 is one way to have your voice heard regarding the importance of parks and recreation and influence funding for FY14.
-What else can park and recreation professionals and citizen supporters do to impress upon elected officials that park and recreation agencies are more than just a place where kids gather to play kick the can?
+What can park and recreation professionals and citizen supporters do to impress upon elected officials that park and recreation agencies are more than just a place where kids gather to play kick the can?

-Written by Stacey Pine, NRPA Vice President of Government Affairs, [email protected]
+Stacey Pine is NRPA’s Vice President of Government Affairs.